 The project intends to include the reconstruction of the street pavement, improved intersection geometrics and replacement of the traffic signals, and reconstruction or addition of 5' wide ADA-compliant sidewalks on Quan Avenue.
 The City's consultant will be contacting residents to acquire easements to construct the project.
 Construction is anticipated to start winter of 2019.

 West Essex Avenue Improvements (Conceptual Design)

 West Essex Avenue is designated as "Neighborhood Greenway" by the Kirkwood Pedestrian and Bicycle Plan.
-This project is exploring conceptual designs for W. Essex Ave. from Kirkwood Rd. to Geyer Rd.
-The project is seeking to include a new pavement cross section, new 5' wide ADA compliant sidewalks, mid-block crossings and bicycle facilities consistent with a "Neighborhood Greenway".
+This project is exploring conceptual designs for W. Essex from Kirkwood Road to Geyer Road.
+The project is seeking to include a new pavement cross section, new 5' wide ADA compliant sidewalks, mid-block crossings and bicycle facilities consistent with a "Neighborhood Greenway."
 The City held a public meeting in November 2018 to gather input from residents on design alternatives and submitted an application in February 2019 for federal funding.
 The project has been recommended for award of federal funding by East-West Gateway Council of Governments.
 They will be holding an open house concerning all projects recommended for award.
 Please check their website for dates and venues.